 How Much Does Block Paving Cost?

-Below is a table of estimated costs per square metre, based on the size of area, as well as a rough breakdown for extra material costs:
+Below is a table of estimated costs per square metre, based on the size of the area, as well as a rough breakdown for extra material costs:

 |Size of Area||Cost per square metre|